googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.1.2 Gradients**

-COLR version 1 supports two types of gradients: linear gradients, and radial gradients.
-Both types of gradient are defined using a color line.
+COLR version 1 supports three types of gradients: linear gradients, radial gradients, and sweep gradients.
+Each type of gradient are defined using a color line.

 **5.7.11.1.2.1 Color Lines**

-A color line is a function that maps real numbers to color values to define a one-dimensional gradation of colors, to be used in the definition of linear or radial gradients.
+A color line is a function that maps real numbers to color values to define a one-dimensional gradation of colors, to be used in the definition of linear, radial, or sweep gradients.
 A color line is defined as a set of one or more color stops, each of which maps a particular real number to a specific color.

 On its own, a color line has no positioning, orientation or size within a design grid.
-The definition of a linear or radial gradient will reference a color line and map it onto the design grid by specifying positions in the design grid that correspond to the real values 0 and 1 in the color line.
-The specification for linear and radial gradients also include rules for where to draw interpolated colors of the color line, following from the placement of 0 and 1.
+The definition of a linear, radial, or sweep gradient will reference a color line and map it onto the design grid by specifying positions in the design grid that correspond to the real values 0 and 1 in the color line.
+The specification for linear, radial and sweep gradients also include rules for where to draw interpolated colors of the color line, following from the placement of 0 and 1.

 A color stop is defined by a real number, the *stop offset*, and a color.
 A color line is defined with at least one color stop within the interval [0, 1].